How to Choose the Best Socks for Your Feet

-While we often talk about the right athletic shoes and clothing, sometimes we forget about our socks.
-Yet, socks can make a big difference in comfort and protection.
-So, be sure to choose the best socks for your activity.
-Among the most important features of a sock is its ability to pull moisture (sweat) away from your foot.
-A wet foot can be hot in the summer and cold in the winter.
-A wet foot is also more susceptible to fungal infections like athlete’s foot and fungal nail infections.
+Among the most important features of a sock is its moisture-wicking capabilities.
+Sweaty feet can be hot in the summer and cold in the winter.
+Sweaty feet are also more susceptible to fungal infections like athlete’s foot and fungal nail infections.
 Although a shoe needs enough ventilation to allow moisture to evaporate, the sock is the first line of defense.
 Moisture can also cause friction that can lead to painful sores and blisters.
 You will also want to consider a sock’s construction and durability.
-So, when buying athletic socks, keep these features in mind:

 Fibers